nesclab/ProtocolTaint/README.md

 cat inscount.out
 ```

 There may be some error at the step `pin -t obj-intel64/inscount0.so -- /bin/ls` because pin-3.2 is designed for Kernel 3.X and Ubuntu 16.04 's Kernel is 4.15.
-To bypass the kernel check, the command should be modified to `pin -t obj-intel64/inscount0.so -- /bin/ls`.
+To bypass the kernel check, the command should be modified to `pin -ifeellucky -t obj-intel64/inscount0.so -- /bin/ls`.
 If the pin is successfully set up, you will see the count number in terminal.

 ```
 git clone https://github.com/nesclab/ProtocolTaint.git